SDGforskning/sdg-strings/SDG10_query_action_WoS.md

   )
  )
 AND
- ((("increas*" OR "strengthen*" OR "improv*" OR "restor*" OR "enhanc*" OR "better" OR "more efficient" OR "higher"
+ ((("increas*" OR "strengthen*" OR "improv*" OR "enhanc*" OR "better" OR "more efficient" OR "higher" OR
-    OR "more effectiv*" OR "upgrad*" OR "scal* up" OR "expand" OR "expansion*" OR "accelerat*" OR "advance" OR "advancing" OR "develop" OR "developing" OR "promot*" OR "rais*" OR "foster*" OR "boost*" OR "attain*" OR "achiev*" OR "provid*" OR "ensur*" OR "guarantee*" OR "maintain*" OR "secur*" OR "strengthen*" OR "establish*" OR "sustain*" OR "consolidat*"
+    "more effectiv*" OR "upgrad*" OR "scal* up" OR "expand" OR "expansion*" OR "accelerat*" OR "advance" OR "advancing" OR "develop" OR "developing" OR "promot*" OR "rais*" OR "foster*" OR "boost*" OR "attain*" OR "achiev*" OR "provid*" OR "ensur*" OR "guarantee*" OR "maintain*" OR "secur*" OR "strengthen*" OR "establish*" OR "sustain*" OR "consolidat*"